Code-Institute-Submissions/poetry_cloud/README.md

 ---
 ## **Deployment**

-This project was developed with the Gitpod IDE and then pushed to a GitHub repository.
+Poetry Cloud was developed with the Gitpod IDE and then pushed to a GitHub repository.
 The app is deployed via Heroku.

-To deploy the app:
+To deploy the app locally starting from GitHub:

 **Git Clone**